Big Set for Life Changes Now In Effect

 Last Updated: Tuesday 14 January 2020, 10:06 am

-A number of changes are set to be introduced to Set for Life in March which will ‘add an exciting new dimension’ to the game, according to lottery officials.
-The new rules will see an annuity prize brought in to Division 2, while there are set to be more winners in every draw.
-Here’s a summary of what will change:
+A number of changes have been introduced to Set for Life, adding ‘an exciting new dimension’ to the game, according to lottery officials.
+The new rules have seen an annuity prize brought in to Division 2, while there are set to be more winners in every draw.
+Here’s a summary of what has changed:

-- You will pick seven numbers from 44 instead of eight from 37
+- You now pick seven numbers from 44 instead of eight from 37

 - Only have to match three numbers plus 1 supplementary number to win